-Never Surrender : Winston Churchill and Britain’s Decision to Fight Nazi Germany in the Fateful Summer of 1940 is popular historian John Kelly’s account of a critical year during which Hitler advanced across Europe and Churchill succeeded Chamberlain as British Prime Minister.
+Never Surrender : Winston Churchill and Britain’s Decision to Fight Nazi Germany in the Fateful Summer of 1940 is popular historian John Kelly’s account of a critical year during.
+1940 was the year when Hitler advanced across Europe and Churchill succeeded Chamberlain as British Prime Minister.

 After the first chapter, Never Surrender zones in on the decisions that faced Britain in 1940.
-It largely focuses on the politics of the period — the men and women whose decisions determined the fate of their nation.
-Kelly skilfully weaves the details of this political story with behind the scenes colour on the process that led to Churchill succeeding Chamberlain as Prime Minister.
+It largely focuses on the politics of the period.
+Kelly concentrates on the men and women whose decisions determined the fate of their nation.
+He skilfully weaves the details of this political story with behind the scenes colour.
+In this way, he colourfully illustrates process that led to Churchill succeeding Chamberlain as Prime Minister.

 Kelly allows the sources — official and private — to convey the views of Churchill’s supporters and detractors.
 This gives the reader an insight into Churchill’s motivation and decision-making.

-While the events of 1940 will be broadly familiar to many readers, as indeed are many of the personalities — Chamberlain, Churchill, Lloyd George and Joe Kennedy to name but a few — Kelly’s detail and storytelling ability make Never Surrender a fascinating read that should appeal to anyone with an interest in Churchill and Britain’s WW2 history.
+While the events of 1940 will be broadly familiar to many readers, as indeed are many of the personalities — Chamberlain, Churchill, Lloyd George and Joe Kennedy to name but a few — Kelly’s detail and storytelling ability make Never Surrender a fascinating read.
+It should appeal to anyone with an interest in Churchill and Britain’s WW2 history.

 Never Surrender : Winston Churchill and Britain’s Decision to Fight Nazi Germany in the Fateful Summer of 1940 by John Kelly i published by Scribner, October 2015